Philosophy 106: Critical Thinking Spring 2013 (Ezio Vailati)

 Academic policies

 Cheating of any kind will result in substantial point loss at my discretion depending on the severity of the transgression.
-Serious case will be reported to the Dean.
+Serious cases will be reported to the Dean.
 (This means BIG trouble).

 Students are responsible for knowing what has been said in class, including announcements.

-Texting, chatting, web surfing, or uncivil behavior will not be tolerated.
-At my discretion, you may be required to leave the class and will lose 5% of the course grade for every occurrence.
-Egregious cases of misconduct shall be reported to the Dean.
+Chatting or texting are strongly discouraged and strictly forbidden if, in my judgment, they disturb me or other students.
+More generally, civil behavior is expected at all times.
+At my discretion, you may be required to leave the class and will lose 5% of the course grade for every breach of the above rules.

-Because much of the material covered in this course involves learning skills, actively doing the in-class exercises is essential.
+As much of the material covered involves learning skills, actively doing the in-class exercises is essential.
 If in spite of your efforts you are having difficulties, come and see me as soon as possible.
+Although RA 101 is a 100 level course, many students find it difficult; hence, if you want a good grade, you need to spend enough time studying.
+How much is enough time?
+It depends, as some need to work more than others.
+However, a good estimate is one and a half the number of class hours.